Accessibility

 • Tab

 The ArcGIS Online tab of the template gallery lists Esri and user-created public templates.
-The following template is optimized for accessibility:
+The Job Hunting (A11Y) template is optimized for accessibility.

 Screen readers